Research projects

 DI Daniel Lehner

-Organic food crops in agriculture
+Organic food cultures in arable farming

 Duration: 2020-2024